allison-knauss/arkweb/README.md

 - api/ contains all code for the api service
 - web/ contains all code for the web service
 - test/ contains all unit test code

+## Services

+- arkweb, the web service, serves as a custom CMS-ish service, it serves static and dynamic web content.
+As a web-tier service, it communicates solely with arkapi and anything else that may be put in the service tier.
+- arkapi, the api service, presents a REST API and contains application business logic.
+It is in the service-tier.
+- db, the database service, is in the data-tier.